Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

 \subsection{Main results}

-The idea of our approach is to seek the exact expression for the probability $h^l_T(x)$ in term of the configuration of the lines at time $\beta=T$.
-An important point is to understand how this expression evolves at each transition (coalescence or branching) of the E-ASG.
-This has led to the definition of the function $F^l_G(\cdot)$ in the previous subsection.
-The next theorem is a key point in our analysis, since it formally relates this function to the probability $h^l_T(x)$.
+Our approach is based on deriving an exact expression of the probability $h^l_T(x)$ in terms of the E-ASG.
+The next theorem is a key point in our analysis.
+It relates $h^l_T(x)$ to $F^l_G(\cdot)$ introduced in the previous subsection.

 \begin{theo} For any $l \geq 1, m \geq l, x \in [0,1]$ and $T \geq 0$ we have the following two expressions for $h^l_T(x)$.